 Click OK, enter a filename and Save the *.CCF file including the configurations and ICC profiles.
 Subsequently, the window Information provides information about license terms regarding the import and export of ICC and DeviceLink profiles.

-- Select the Desired Base Folder which is where the hot folder should be created when importing configurations.
+- Select the Desired Base Folder.
+The hot folders of imported queues will be created inside this folder when importing the configuration.

-Activating the checkbox Use Paths from imported File preserves the original hotfolder paths of each configuration.
+Use Paths from imported File: Activating this checkbox preserves the original hot folder paths of each configuration.

 Extract ICC Profile

 Extracts the embedded profile from images and the output intent from PDF/X files.
 The extracted profile can then be saved to any location.

 Install DeviceLink Profiles